Lygaen/mineserver/docs/_1_INSTALLATION.md

 ```sh
 git clone --recurse-submodules https://github.com/Lygaen/mineserver/
 ```
 There should be no problem if you are cloning on the default master branch.
-If a problem happens or you don't have / don't want to have git on your system, try to use [releases](https://github.com/Lygaen/mineserver/releases).
+If a problem happens, or you don't have / don't want to have git on your system, try to use [releases](https://github.com/Lygaen/mineserver/releases).
 Know that if you clone using the zip button on GitHub, it will not clone the submodules.
 In that case, you will need to have [Git](https://git-scm.com/downloads) installed and run the following command in your directory :
 ```sh
 git submodule update --init